Academic Indicators

 Admissions Applications

-At 7,224, the number of undergraduate applicants for Fall 2022 was the highest in the University's history.
+The number of undergraduate applicants has averaged nearly 6,900 over the last three years, attracting an increasingly diverse and capable group of students from varied backgrounds.
 Interest in and competition for the esteemed Johnson Scholarship continues to generate significant interest from a large number of exceptionally talented individuals.

 W&L Applications